Evrard IKONDZA MAFAMA

 Gabon – Diaspora – Political participation – Mobilization – Online social movements – Cyberactivism

-Thesis supervisor: Eric Savarese
+Thesis Advisor: Eric Savarese